shargon/design-notes/NDX-DN01 - NEO Developer Experience.md

 Ideally, the development model for each aspect of the blockchain application architecture would be designed to work together as a whole, rather than as a set of loosely related frameworks and tools.
-For example, there should be a common set of types and services that provide a similar developer experience across the various aspects of blockchain application architecture.
-For example, common tasks such as invoking a smart contract or processing a ledger block should be similar (if not identical) for both off-chain and smart contract developers.
-The underlying implementation of the types and services will vary, but the APIs should feel the same.
+In particular, developers should be able to move between different aspects without having to change their development approach.
+For example, the APIs for invoking a smart contract should be similar (if not identical) in off-chain libraries, on-chain frameworks and in-chain reference libraries.
+The underlying implementation of these APIs will vary, but the public surface area should feel the same.

-### Make it easy to get started
+### Make It Easy To Get Started

 It must be easy for developers to acquire the tools and libraries they need to build Smart Ecosystem solutions on the NEO platform.